cristi-zz/demo_vissl_detectron2/README.md

 # Demo on how to train a Detectron2 segmentation model (R-CNN) on top of a model that was trained with VISSL

-Wonder how to combine the Self-Supervised Learning approach with classical and proven Detectron2 segmentation?
+Wonder how to combine VISSL (Self-Supervised Learning library) with image segmentation from Detectron 2?
 Here is how.

 ## Dataset
-Download balloons dataset into the balloon folder.
+Download balloons dataset into the ``balloon`` folder.

 Direct link https://github.com/matterport/Mask_RCNN/releases/download/v2.1/balloon_dataset.zip from https://github.com/matterport/Mask_RCNN/releases